arturo-lang/arturo/README.md

 Contributing
 ------------------------------

-Please read [CONTRIBUTING.md](https://github.com/arturo-lang/arturo/blob/master/CONTRIBUTING.md) for detail and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/arturo-lang/arturo/blob/master/CONTRIBUTING.md) for more details and the process for submitting pull requests to us.

 License
 ------------------------------